achint227/Resume-Generator/readme.md

 This project is based on [Resume-Generator](https://github.com/cczhong11/Resume-Generator).
 It generates tailored resumes for different companies and job roles using LaTeX templates.

-The resume data is stored in a MongoDB database and can be edited using [resume-ui](https://github.com/achint227/resume/tree/main/).
+The resume data is stored in a database (SQLite or MongoDB) and can be edited using [resume-ui](https://github.com/achint227/resume/tree/main/).

 ## Project Structure